-The Canada Lotto Max requires players to match seven numbers from a possible 49 in order to win the jackpot.
+Canada Lotto Max requires players to match seven numbers from a possible 50 to win the jackpot.
 A total of eight numbers are drawn, with the final number acting as the Bonus Ball.
-The Bonus Ball enables players who have matched six or three main numbers to win bigger prizes.
-There are seven prize tiers on offer in the game.
+The Bonus Ball enables players who have matched between three and six main numbers to win bigger prizes.
+There are nine prize tiers on offer in the game.

-Each MAXMILLIONS prize has its own separate draw and also requires players to match seven numbers from a possible 49 in order to win.
-Unlike the Lotto Max, there are no secondary prizes.
-MAXMILLIONS prizes that are not won rollover to the next Lotto Max draw, which means that subsequent games can offer a number of incredible CAD $1 million payouts.
+Each MAXMILLIONS prize has its own separate draw and also requires players to match seven numbers from a possible 50 to win.
+Unlike Lotto Max, there are no secondary prizes.
+MAXMILLIONS prizes that are not won rollover to the next Lotto Max draw, which means that subsequent games can offer a number of CAD $1 million payouts.

 Prize Draw Information

 The last jackpot drawn on Friday 13th December 2019 for Canada Lotto Max was CAD $31 Million

 The next estimated Canada Lotto Max jackpot is CAD $40 Million